Table of Contents

 Let’s just say that we could push you to a higher price point, given that you qualify.
 If you spend $10,000 more on a home than you thought you wanted to…your Realtor might make $300 more.

 Who in the world would risk their reputation, further business and recommendations, and their integrity, for $300?
 Not me.
 If a buyer will refer me to someone else, I stand to make thousands, not just $300.
 As real estate professionals, we are local business people.
 We have to live in our communities, see past clients at the grocery store, the hardware store and the little league games.
-We care about so much more than a few more dollars on our commission.
+Truthfully, we care about so much more than a few more dollars on a single commission.

 - Avoid Over Improving Your House, by Tina Israelson, Orlando Florida Realtor